Weight loss surgery

-There are several types of weight loss surgery (also known as bariatric surgery).
+There are several types of weight loss surgery also known as bariatric surgery.
 In most cases, you will have laparoscopic surgery.
-Surgeons use laparoscopic surgery because you will have smaller incisions, smaller scars, less pain, shorter hospital stay, faster recovery and fewer complications.
+Allina Health surgeons use laparoscopic surgery because you will have smaller incisions, smaller scars, less pain, shorter hospital stay, faster recovery and fewer complications.

-Allina Health Weight Management offers the following surgeries:
+Allina Health Weight Management offers the following types of bariatric surgery:

 - You can expect that it will take at least three to six months to prepare for surgery.

-- You will get a lot of education and information before surgery to make sure you feel prepared and ready for surgery.
+- You will get a lot of education and information before surgery to make sure you feel prepared.

 - You will have several clinic visits before surgery.